fteodoro803/melbourne-pt-widget/README.md

     - A way of notifying that a Tram is going to the depot/stops early
     - Cancellation?
   - A setting filtering for PTV with specific descriptors (low floor, aircon, etc)
-- iOS
-  - Xamarin on Rider????
-- Icons
-  - Cupertino_Icons in Flutter?
+- Appearance
+  - for Android --> Material
+  - for Apple --> Cupertino

 ### Testing
 - PyTest